-Why are mail accounts targeted with phishing?
+Why are email accounts targeted with phishing emails?

-Many people receive phishing mails that are spoofed in such a way that they look like they are coming from Facebook, Google, or their bank, etc. asking them to enter their login information after clicking a link provided.
+Many people receive phishing emails that are spoofed in such a way that they look like they are coming from Facebook, Google, or their bank, etc. asking them to enter their login information after clicking a link provided.

 Phishing attacks also target your mailbox directly, trying to gain access to your mailbox login.
-This is even more dangerous because when attackers have access to your mailbox, they can ask for a simple password-reset for all online accounts linked to your mail address, and just like that they can access and abuse these accounts.
+This is even more dangerous because when attackers have access to your mailbox, they can ask for a simple password-reset for all online accounts linked to your email address, and just like that they can access and abuse these accounts.

-How Tutanota protects you from phishing
+How Tutanota protects you from email phishing attacks

 That's why our secure mail service Tutanota does everything possible to protect you from phishing attacks.

-Tutanota uses spam filtering that detects most phishing mails so that you do not have to be concerned about them.
+Tutanota uses spam filtering that detects most phishing emails so that you do not have to be concerned about them.
 However, there are always spam mails - also phishing mails - that slip through.

-There is no password-reset to safeguard your Tutanota account.
+We can not reset your password to safeguard your Tutanota account.

-Criminals often abuse the password-reset function to gain access to your online accounts.
-So to protect your encrypted mailbox to the maximum there is no password-reset function in Tutanota.
-If you can't ask for a password-reset, no criminal impersonating you can either.
-Please remember to write down your password somewhere safe.
+Criminals often abuse the password-reset function via email to gain access to your online accounts with a phishing email.
+So to protect your encrypted mailbox to the maximum, there is no option that you can ask us to reset your Tutanota password via email.

-Phishing targeted at Tutanota
+Email phishing attacks targeted at Tutanota

 Our main tip to prevent phishing attacks is very easy: Never share your Tutanota password.
 Not even with us.

-Tips on how to prevent phishing
+Tips on how to prevent email phishing

-Check the sender's mail address.
+Check the sender's email address.

 Check the link carefully: If the attackers try to steal your Tutanota login, the link provided will look similar, but not right.
 Instead of tutanota.com, the attackers might use 1u1nota.com.